General File Submission Requirements

 Early File Requests

-If your piece does not scale successfully during this review, we will notify you to let you know we will not be able to accept it as a winner.
+If your piece does not scale successfully during this review, we will notify you before winners are announced to let you know we will unfortunately not be able to accept it as a winner.

 How to prepare your file for Early File Requests:

-- For Custom Art (artwork that the customer can edit.
-For example, artwork that includes an editable text box or photo), it is preferred to use CMYK Web Uncoated
+- For Custom Art (artwork that the customer can edit; for example, artwork that includes an editable text box or photo), CMYK Web Uncoated is preferred.

-- For Non-Custom Art, it is preferred to use CMYK U.S. Web Coated (SWOP) v2
+- For Non-Custom Art, CMYK U.S. Web Coated (SWOP) v2 is preferred.

-- Please do NOT use any profile outside of these two for AI files.
+- Please do not use any profile outside of these two for Adobe Illustrator files.

 - For scanned artwork: please send us a TIFF file with no compression

-- For photographed artwork: 16-bit layered .psd or .tif file
+- For photographed artwork: please send us a 16-bit layered .psd or .tif file

 Final File Requests